 - 1.1.
-This Statement of Guidance ("Guidance") is intended to provide guidance to regulated entities on cybersecurity and to supplement the Rule Cybersecurity for Regulated Entities. - 1.2.
+This Statement of Guidance ("Guidance") is intended to provide guidance to regulated entities on cybersecurity and to supplement the Rule on cybersecurity. - 1.2.
 This Guidance is not intended to be prescriptive, exhaustive or a comprehensive approach to managing cybersecurity related risks; rather this Guidance sets out the Cayman Islands Monetary Authority's ("the Authority") minimum expectations in relation to the management of cybersecurity risks.